yvann-ba/realtime-paris-density-simulation/README.md

 An interactive 3D web visualization simulating foot traffic in Paris.
 This project uses mathematical models to generate realistic movement patterns based on city points of interest.

+Feel free to contact me on linkedin for help or if you just want to chat about cool geospatial/AI stuff : https://www.linkedin.com/in/yvann-barbot/

 I'm working on this big planetary engine thing right now : https://terra-lab.ai/